Peter III of Russia: Legacy

 After his death, four pretenders to the throne, insisting that they were Peter (five if Šćepan Mali of Montenegro is included) came forth, supported by revolts among the people, who believed in a rumor that Peter had not died but had been secretly imprisoned by Catherine.
 The most famous was the Cossack Yemelyan Pugachev, who led what came to be known as Pugachev's Rebellion in 1774, which was ultimately crushed by Catherine's forces.
 In addition, Kondratii Selivanov, who led a castrating sect known as the Skoptsy, claimed to be both Jesus and Peter III.

 In December 1796, after succeeding Catherine, Peter's son, Emperor Paul I, who disliked his mother's behavior, arranged for Peter's remains to be exhumed and reburied with full honors in the Peter and Paul Cathedral, where other tsars (Russian emperors) were buried.

 Lore

 The legend of Peter is still talked about, especially in the town where he lived most of his life, formerly Oranienbaum, later Lomonosov, situated on the southern coast of the Gulf of Finland, 40 km west of St. Petersburg.
 Peter's palace is the only one of the famous palaces in the St. Petersburg area that was not captured by the Germans during the Second World War.
 During the war, the building was a school and people say the ghost of Peter protected the children of Oranienbaum from getting hurt by bombs.
 Furthermore, it was near this town that the siege of Leningrad ended in January 1944.
 People say that Peter, after his death, stopped Hitler's army near Leningrad, just as the living Peter had ordered the Russian army to stop, just as it was about to capture Konigsberg.

+In 2014 the German government, influenced by a broad public movement sparked by Elena Palmer's book 'Der Prinz von Holstein', erected a monument to Peter III in his birthplace — the first monument in the world dedicated to him.
+Thus, after 250 years, the emperor received his official public rehabilitation.